arlenawu/bikesharing/README.md

 # bikesharing

 # Overview
-The purpose of this analysis is to examine customer rental patterns from NYC Citibike in order to help our client, Kate, gather information so that she can start up a similar bicycle rental business in Des Moines, Iowa.
+The purpose of this analysis is to examine customer rental patterns from NYC Citibike in order to help our client gather information in order to start up a similar bicycle rental business in Des Moines, Iowa.

 # Results
 [[Link to analysis on Tableau]](https://public.tableau.com/views/NYC_Citibike_Analysis_16277670977960/NYCCitibikeAnalysis?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)